EvKator/teleger/README.md

 # tmmanager

 Advanced telegram spammer

-Receives instructions from the file .json you can load by clicking 'load script' button Also you need to connect file with the tm account numvers
+Receives instructions from the file .json you can load by clicking 'load script' button
+Also you need to connect file with the tm account numvers

 File with numbers - just a bunch of phone numvers, separated by '\n' char.

 Script file example:

-<code>{ "arr": [ { "username":"SpeedMoneybot", "script": [ {"sendmsg": "/start"}, {"sendmsg": "➕ Подписаться на канал"}, {"callbackbtn": { "Row":"0", "Btn":"0" } }, {"callbackbtn": { "Row":"1", "Btn":"0" } } ] }, { "username":"SpeedMoneybot", "script": [ {"sendmsg": "/start"}, {"sendmsg": "/stop"} ] } ] }</code>
+    { "arr":
+        [
+            { "username":"SpeedMoneybot",
+            "script": [
+                {"sendmsg": "/start"},
+                {"sendmsg": "➕ Подписаться на канал"},
+                {"callbackbtn": { "Row":"0", "Btn":"0" } },
+                {"callbackbtn": { "Row":"1", "Btn":"0" } }
+            ] },
+            { "username":"SpeedMoneybot",
+                "script": [
+                    {"sendmsg": "/start"},
+                    {"sendmsg": "/stop"}
+                ]
+            }
+        ]
+    }

 You can create a script using <a href='https://github.com/EvKator/TeleScriptBuilder'>TeleScriptBuilder</a>